Welcome to the Dells Country Historical Society Website!

 Wisconsin Dells, WI 53965

-- Dells Country Historical Society monthly meetings: Second Tuesday of the month, 7 p.m., Community Center, Kilbourn Public Library.
+- Dells Country Historical Society monthly meetings: First Thursday of the month at 6:30 pm at the New Stable building in Bowman Park behind the museum at 714 Broadway.
 Meetings may be changed to accommodate speakers.
 Meeting changes will be announced in the Wisconsin Dells Events and by email to members.